-    The following sections provide additional information that you will need to know in order to successfully make calls to the Schema Registry API.
+The following sections provide additional information that you will need to know in order to successfully make calls to the Access Control API.

 This guide provides example API calls to demonstrate how to format your requests.
 These include paths, required headers, and properly formatted request payloads.
 Sample JSON returned in API responses is also provided.
 For information on the conventions used in documentation for sample API calls, see the section on how to read example API calls in the Experience Platform troubleshooting guide.